nerves-project/nerves_system_br/README.md

 a different board, you'll need to build a new system image.
 This requires a 64-bit Linux machine or a Linux VM.

-First, make sure your system has a base set of packages needed to build `nerves-system-br`.
+First, make sure your system has a base set of packages needed to build `nerves_system_br`.
 On Ubuntu, run the following:

     sudo apt-get install git g++ libssl-dev libncurses5-dev bc m4 make unzip cmake